-With its spirited—if not always technically accomplished—playing, the band brought the music to life on buoyant songs like “I Will Dare,” “Can’t Hardly Wait” and “Waitress in the Sky”; on the rockers “Left of the Dial,” “Bastards of Young,” “I.O.U.,” “The Ledge,” “Alex Chilton,” “I’ll Be You,” “Talent Show,” “Merry Go Round” and “Bent Out of Shape”; on the jazzy lounge numbers “Swingin Party” and “Nightclub Jitters”; and on plaintive acoustic-guitar tunes like “Here Comes a Regular,” “Skyway” and “Sadly Beautiful.”
+With its spirited—if not always technically accomplished—playing, the band brought to life songs like “I Will Dare,” “Can’t Hardly Wait” and “Waitress in the Sky”; the rockers “Left of the Dial,” “Bastards of Young,” “I.O.U.,” “The Ledge,” “Alex Chilton,” “I’ll Be You,” “Talent Show,” “Merry Go Round” and “Bent Out of Shape”; the jazzy lounge numbers “Swingin Party” and “Nightclub Jitters”; and plaintive, acoustic-guitar ballads like “Here Comes a Regular,” “Skyway” and “Sadly Beautiful.”

 The Replacements were infamous for their boorish behavior and the unpredictability of their live shows, which veered from brilliant bursts to drunken debacles.
 Audiences came to Replacements concerts hoping to witness chaos as much as enjoy the music.
 The band consumed massive quantities of booze and cocaine and seemed determined to prevent their own success by spitting in the faces of everyone who ever tried to help them—managers, record labels, radio stations, TV shows like Saturday Night Live, even fans.